karlitxo/xen-backup-scripts/README.md

-to clone machine to vm_name_suffix do
+-to clone machine to vm_name_suffix do

 ./clone_machine -a suffix

-to create lvm create scripts for disks :
+-to create lvm create scripts for disks :

 ./generate_lvm_create_script